amcmdv/OOP-and-JavaScript/README.md

 Welcome to the JavaScript Hello World Programs repository!
 Below, you'll find three simple JavaScript programs that greet the user based on their input.
 Each program demonstrates a different approach to user input handling and greeting display.

+# Quick JavaScript Refresher

+This serves as a quick refresher on essential JavaScript concepts Let's dive in:

+## Object-Oriented Programming (OOP)

+Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects," which encapsulate data and behavior.
+OOP allows for the creation of reusable code and provides a way to structure and organise complex systems.

+## Local & Global Variables

+Local variables are declared within a function and can only be accessed within that function scope.
+Global variables, on the other hand, are declared outside of any function and can be accessed anywhere within the script.
+It's important to manage variable scope to avoid conflicts and maintain code clarity.

+## The Various Loops

+Loops are essential for repetitive tasks in programming.
+JavaScript offers various loop constructs:
+- `for` loop: Executes a block of code a specified number of times.
+- `while` loop: Executes a block of code as long as a specified condition is true.
+- `do...while` loop: Executes a block of code once, and then repeats the loop as long as a specified condition is true.
+- `for...in` loop: Iterates over the properties of an object.
+- `for...of` loop: Iterates over iterable objects such as arrays.

+## If Statements

+If statements are used for decision-making in code.
+They evaluate a condition and execute a block of code if the condition is true.
+If statements can include `else` and `else if` clauses to handle alternate conditions, making them versatile tools for controlling program flow.

+## Functions

+Functions are reusable blocks of code that perform specific tasks.
+They accept inputs, process data, and return results.
+Functions play a crucial role in organising code and promoting code reusability.
+JavaScript functions can be declared using the `function` keyword and can accept parameters.

+## Classes

+Classes are blueprints for creating objects with predefined properties and methods.
+They facilitate the creation of objects with consistent structure and behavior, promoting code modularity and maintainability.
+JavaScript classes are introduced in ES6 and provide a way to define object-oriented structures in a more intuitive manner.

 ## Initial Guide to JavaScript Objects

 ### 1. Introduction to Objects: